drand/drand/cmd/relay-gossip/README.md

 ### Configuring the libp2p pubsub node

 Starting a relay will spawn a libp2p pubsub node listening on `/ip4/0.0.0.0/tcp/44544` by default.
 Use the `listen` flag to change.
-To relay drand randomness effectively your node must be publicly accessible on the network.
+To effectively relay drand randomness, your node must be publicly accessible on the network.

 If not specified a libp2p identity will be generated and stored in an `identity.key` file in the current working directory.
 Use the `-identity` flag to override the location.